THE CONVENIENCE OUT OF THE INCONVENIENCE.

 IT IS UNDENIABLE!

-Supermarkets have created a worldwide environmental problem, creating a demand for the manufacture of many toxic chemicals that enter every single stage of the food chain, from drenching the soil with pesticides and synthetic fertilisers and other petrochemical derivatives, to the thousands of additive (e.g. preservatives, flavourings, colouring, texturising agents, laboratory-made vitamins, minerals and enzymes, catalysers, gelling agents, solvents, propellants and anti-caking agents) and non-intentionally added chemicals found in the final food (e.g. heavy metals, BPA, phthalates and many more), and the millions of tonnes of plastic polluting every corner of the world.
+Supermarkets have created a worldwide environmental problem, creating a demand for the manufacture of many toxic chemicals that enter every single stage of the food chain, from drenching the soil with pesticides and synthetic fertilisers and other petrochemical derivatives to the thousands of additives (e.g. preservatives, flavourings, colouring, texturising agents, laboratory-made vitamins, minerals and enzymes, catalysers, gelling agents, solvents, propellants (incl. liquefied gases), and anti-caking agents) and non-intentionally added chemicals found in the final food (e.g. heavy metals, BPA, phthalates and many more), and the millions of tonnes of plastic polluting every corner of the world.

-According to recent reports, the use of single-use plastic cannot be avoiding because supermarkets chains are so hungry for it, while being at the same time the biggest contributors to single-use plastic use and the environmental disaster it represents.
+According to recent reports, single-use plastic cannot be avoided because supermarket chains are so hungry for it.
+At the same time, it is the biggest contributor to single-use plastic and the environmental disaster it represents.

-These data are extracted from from a Defra report dating back to 2009, which confirms: "Each year 45,000 tonnes of NPAP [non-packaging agricultural plastics], such as silage wrap fleece plant jackets, mulch film and polytunnel and horticultural covers, is sold in the UK.
+Data extracted from a Defra report dating back to 2009 confirms that: "Each year 45,000 tonnes of NPAP [non-packaging agricultural plastics], such as silage wrap fleece plant jackets, mulch film and polytunnel and horticultural covers, is sold in the UK.
 Once used it creates around 85,000 tonnes of waste plastic."[1]

-We can expect plastic use and waste to have increased exponentially, and tonne after tonne of plastic waste sent to landfill and polluting the environment or sent to incinerators and release some of the most toxic of substances into the atmosphere.
+We can expect plastic use and waste to increase exponentially, and tonne after tonne of plastic waste is sent to landfills, polluting the environment, or sent to incinerators, releasing some of the most toxic substances into the atmosphere.

 Plastic here… plastic there… plastic EVERYWHERE!

-A KPMG reports says that if the growth of plastic production continues at the current rate, the plastic industry could account for 20% of the world’s total oil consumption by 2050.[2]
+A KPMG report says that if the growth of plastic production continues at the current rate, the plastic industry could account for 20% of the world’s total oil consumption by 2050.[2]

 It is also stated that 40% (around 9 million tonnes) of all food packaging ends up in landfills[3] and that only 14% of all plastic packaging is collected for recycling.[4]
-The biggest parts of the problem is that the scale of single-use plastic is astronomical and often fails to be collected or recycled, mostly because people don’t know what type of plastic can be recycled very often place highly-contaminated packaging in their recyclable waste.
-Many local authorities do not even provide separate recyclable bins, and so mixed recyclable waste is mostly sent to landfill or incinerated because it is so contaminated, it cannot be recycled.[5,6]
+The biggest part of the problem is that the scale of single-use plastic is astronomical and often fails to be collected or recycled, mostly because people don’t know what type of plastic can be recycled and place highly contaminated packaging in their recyclable waste.
+Many local authorities do not even provide separate recyclable bins, so mixed recyclable waste is mostly sent to landfills or incinerated because it is so contaminated, it cannot be recycled.[5,6]

-These are quite a strong cases against supermarkets and their impact on CO2 emissions, plastic pollutions, and their extremely-questionable reliance on the petroleum industry, and blackmailing farmers to sell their goods at unfair low prices (Tesco, for example, was found to intimidate farmers to sell their good on the cheap or go extinct).
-But these practices are used by all of the biggest chains of supermarkets.
+These are quite strong cases against supermarkets and their impact on “unnatural” CO2 emissions, plastic pollution, and their extremely questionable reliance on the petroleum industry, and blackmailing farmers to sell their goods at unfairly low prices (Tesco, for example, was found to intimidate farmers to sell their good on the cheap or go extinct).
+These practices are used by all of the biggest chains of supermarkets.
 How would you otherwise expect to buy a piece of broccoli for just a few pennies and a chicken for £4?

-Have you heard lately of farmers saying they got a fair deal from their buyers (the supermarkets)?
+Have you heard lately of farmers saying they got a fair deal from their buyers (the supermarkets, including Waitrose or Wholefoods)?

 I believe it has never been the case...
 Ever.

-While, the sounds-so-great-but-does-so-little FairTrade label has tricked millions of consumers to believing their purchases leads to a greater share given to farmers or small producers on the other side of the globe.
-But the truth is, whatever you believe the farmers or cooperatives are getting is nothing compared to what it should be — and many companies are not doing enough.
+While the sounds-so-great-but-does-so-little FairTrade label has tricked millions of consumers into believing their purchases lead to a greater share given to farmers or small producers on the other side of the globe.
+The truth is, whatever you believe, the farmers or cooperatives are not getting a fair deal — and many companies are not doing enough.

-Some multi-billion pounds companies claim to help build schools and other facilities, but in all honesty that's a drop in an ocean of wealth.
-Sure, they could just not do nothing and increase their margins, but they wouldn't be able to stick that so-called label of trust, that "believe me, I care" Fairtrade label.
+Some multi-billion pound companies claim to help build schools and other facilities, but that’s a drop in an ocean of wealth.
+Sure, they could do nothing and increase their margins, but they wouldn't be able to stick that so-called label of trust, that "believe me, I care" Fairtrade label.

 Think about how your shopping habits are shaping the world of today.

-While a multitude of conspiracy theories has inundated the internet since the beginning of the plandemic, scared people started to avoid public places and stayed indoors.
+While “conspiracy theories” have inundated the internet since the beginning of the plandemic, scared people started to avoid public places and stayed indoors.
 For those who ventured outside, hours-long queues at supermarkets and food shortages (with miles of empty shelves — even toilet paper became gold) made it impossible to get provisions.

 It was so bad that supermarkets would allow customers to only buy a maximum of 3 the same items.
 They had to create slots for the most unfortunate, like the elderly and disabled people.